 If you pet frogs often pee on your hand, then try to build a friendly bond with them.

 They pee on you because they take you as a potential threat.
-Interact with them more and assure you are their nurturer and not a threat.
+Interact with them more and assure them you are their nurturer and not a threat.

 Also, avoid touching/ holding them unnecessarily abruptly.
 For Example, don’t squeeze or bounce them out of fun.